stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - fromEmailAddress
 	  - String
 	  - N/A
-	  - The address that appears in the email’s "from" field.
+	  - The address that appears in the email's "from" field.

 	* - fromName
 	  - String
 	  - N/A
-  	  - The name that appears in the email’s "from" field
+  	  - The name that appears in the email's "from" field

 	* - subject
 	  - String
 	  - N/A
-  	  - The subject that appears in the email’s subject field
+  	  - The subject that appears in the email's subject field

 	* - htmlBody
 	  - String